asfktz/Awaity.js/README.md

 - Tree Shaking support, take only what you need and leave the rest.
 - It's tiny, around 3KB.
 - Uses Native Promises.
-- Fully compatible with Bluebird's Static Methods.
+- Fully compatible with Bluebird's Collections Methods.